 The Presidential Runoff and Turnout

-A former military general, Bolsonaro fell within five points of an outright win on October 7.
+A former military captain, Bolsonaro fell within five points of an outright win on October 7.
 Since Brazil’s transition to democracy in the 1980s, every presidential candidate who won the first-round vote went on to win the runoff.

 The Regional Breakdown